 Our business is subject to certain risks and events that, if they occur, could adversely affect our financial condition and results of operations and the trading price of our securities.
-For a discussion of these risks, please refer to the "Risk Factors" section in our Post-Effective Amendment No. 2 to our registration statement on Form N-2 (No. 333-181879) as filed with the SEC on June 7, 2013.
+For a discussion of these risks, please refer to the "Risk Factors" sections in our Post-Effective Amendment No. 2 to our registration statement on Form N-2 (No. 333-181879) as filed with the SEC on June 7, 2013 and our Quarterly Report on Form 10-Q as filed with the SEC on November 6, 2013.